cdupont/SGSC/README.md

-This repository contains a research paper focus on the EASC activities
+This repository contains a research paper focus on PaaS activities.

 # Prerequistes

-Install R and Rscript:

-$ sudo apt-get install r-base

-Install graphviz:
+You must have the following installed: R, Rscript, graphviz, Python, Pygments.
+To install them, type:

-$ sudo apt-get install graphviz
+$ make install

 Enable Write18 in texlive (must be root):